pangeacyber/pangea-mcp-server/README.md

 ### AI Guard

-- **guard_text** — Analyze and redact text to avoid manipulation of the model, addition of malicious content, and other undesirable data transfers.
+- **prompt_guard** — Analyze and redact text to avoid manipulation of the model, addition of malicious content, and other undesirable data transfers.

 ### Domain Intel